 2 Coverage is guaranteed provided (1) the employee is actively at work and (2) dependents are not subject to medical restrictions set forth on the enrollment form and in the Certificate.
 Some states require the insured to have medical coverage.
 Additional restrictions apply to dependents serving in the armed forces or living overseas.
 For CA sitused cases, coverage is guaranteed provided (1) the employee is performing all of the usual and customary duties of the employee's job at the employer's place of business or at an alternate place approved by the employer (2) dependents are not subject to medical restrictions as set forth on the enrollment form and in the Certificate.

 3 There is a Benefit Suspension Period between Recurrences.
 We will not pay a Recurrence Benefit for a Covered Condition that Recurs during a Benefit Suspension Period.
 We will not pay a Recurrence Benefit for either a Full Benefit Cancer or a Partial Benefit Cancer or an All Other Cancer unless the Covered Person has not had symptoms of or been treated for the Full Benefit Cancer or Partial Benefit Cancer or All Other Cancer (applicable to NH-sitused groups and NH residents) for which we paid an Initial Benefit during the Benefit Suspension Period.
 In some states, we will not pay a Recurrence Benefit for a Covered Condition that Recurs less than 180 days after another Occurrence of a Covered Condition for which we paid an Initial Benefit.

 4 In most states there is a 30 day waiting period for the Health Screening Benefit.
 There is no waiting period for MD sitused cases.
-There is a separate mammogram benefit for cases sitused in CA.
+There is a separate mammogram benefit for MT residents and for cases sitused in CA and MT.

 5 See your certificate for details.